Naval gunfire support: 16th to 18th centuries

-An early use of shore bombardment was during the Siege of Calais in 1347 when Edward III of England deployed ships carrying bombards and other artillery.
 An early type of vessel designed for the purpose of shore bombardment was the bomb vessel, which came into use during the 17th century.
 The burning of Falmouth by the Royal Navy was among the grievances of the United States Declaration of Independence.
 These were small ships whose main armament was one or two large mortars that fired explosive shells at a high angle.
 They were typically poor sailing craft that were of limited use outside their specialized role.
 However, small vessels armed with large mortars saw use as late as the American Civil War, when the Union Navy used them in several attacks on coastal fortifications.